 - 250g lasagne sheets

 How to Make:

-- Defrost the frozen spinach by thawing, by heating in a pan over low heat, or by putting it under running water.
+- Defrost the frozen spinach by thawing.
+This means heating it in a pan over low heat, or putting it under running water.
 It is your choice depending on how rush you want to do things up.

 - In making the ricotta filling, combine garlic, olive oil, lemon juice, nutmeg, salt, pepper, and mustard in a blender and process it until it becomes smooth and creamy.